-As of the date of this prospectus, our board of directors consists of three members: Mr. Gianni B. Arcaini, Mr. Adrian G. Goldfarb, and Alfred J. (Fred) Mulder.
+Our board of directors currently consists of four members: Mr. Gianni B. Arcaini, Mr. Adrian G. Goldfarb, Mr. Alfred J. (Fred) Mulder and Mr. Blair M. Fonda.
 The directors will serve until our next annual meeting and until their successors are duly elected and qualified.
 The Company defines "independent" as that term is defined in Rule 5605(a)(2) of the NASDAQ listing standards.

 In making the determination of whether a member of the board is independent, our board considers, among other things, transactions and relationships between each director and his immediate family and the Company, including those reported under the caption "Related Party Transactions".
 The purpose of this review is to determine whether any such relationships or transactions are material and, therefore, inconsistent with a determination that the directors are independent.
-Based on such review and its understanding of such relationships and transactions, our board affirmatively determined that Alfred J. (Fred) Mulder is qualified as independent and that he does not have any material relationship with us that might interfere with his exercise of independent judgment.
+Based on such review and its understanding of such relationships and transactions, our board affirmatively determined that Alfred J. (Fred) Mulder and Blair M. Fonda are both qualified as independent and neither have any material relationship with us that might interfere with his exercise of independent judgment.